kasepuu/leprechaun-the-game-javascript/README.md

 > if you are encountering any performance issues, try playing the game in incognito.
 Sometimes the browser addons might cause issues

-> in short if you are encountering any issues, feel free to let us know
+> in short if you are encountering any issues or have any ideas, feel free to let us know

 #### Useful links
 ```